Lola06050907/probable-octo-winner/dossier/thirdpage.md

 * A page on which you can write your insecurities and another one on which you can write things you like about yourself.
 * A page on which he describes heartbreak to help people who are going through it.
 * A page on which he explains that you should trust your instinct: you shouldn't let other people's opinions' influence or consume you.
-* A page on which there are drawing of someone's lips.
-So, every time you speak up or stand up for yourself, you can sew them and cut them out of the book.
+* A page on which there are drawings of someone's lips.
+Every time you speak up or stand up for yourself, you can sew them and cut them out of the book.
 * A page where you can write something for your younger self and for you in the future.

 --------------------------------